 - Counsel individuals, groups, or families to help them understand problems, deal with crisis situations, define goals, and develop realistic action plans.

-Counseling Psychologists with little to no experience tend to make between $40920 and $53190 while the more experienced ones make over $92800 per year.
+Counseling Psychologists with little to no experience tend to make between $44040 and $58220 while the more experienced ones can earn over $100760 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Counseling Psychologist is to move to a higher paying state like DC.
-Right now, the highest paying states for Counseling Psychologists are DC, NJ, CT, NY and CA.
+One of the easiest ways to increase your salary as a Counseling Psychologist is to move to a higher paying state like CA. Right now, the highest paying states for Counseling Psychologists are CA, OR, NJ, DC and HI.

-3 other factors that can increase your salary as A Counseling Psychologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Counseling Psychologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Counseling Psychologists what degree they had when they got the job and most of them said they had a Post-doctoral followed by Master’s degree.
+We asked other Counseling Psychologists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a Master’s Degree.

 Pros and Cons